rangl-labs/netzerotc/environment/README.md

 If you modify the environment and change the name of the folder containing `env.py`, you will need to update the `setup.py` script and re-run `pip install -e environment` to register the new folder name (see README.md at https://github.com/rangl-labs/netzerotc).
 Alternatively, you can also manually import the new folder name before creating the environment by `gym.make()`.

+The `compiled_workbook_objects` folder contains the economic model used in the environment and should not be altered.

-The `server.py` is used by EvalAI platform, and will not be used for local training and development.
+The `server.py` script is used for remote evaluation and is not needed for local training and development.